stephomi/nomadsculpt.com/manual/docs/settings.md

 Most of the options in this section concern the viewport display.

-## Wireframe
-Display the topology of the scene.

-Note that showing the Wireframe will lower the performance.

 ## Smooth Shading
 If Smooth Shading is disabled, the faces are shaded independently, so you can see the underlying topology.
 This is the reason why disabling it is preferred during the sculpting stage.